WyssCenter/hoss-client/CONTRIBUTING.md

 ## Signing your commits

-When you contribute to any Gigantum-managed repository (currently, any repository under the `gigantum` organization on GitHub), you must certify you agree with the [Developer Certificate of Origin](https://developercertificate.org/).
+When you contribute to this repository, you must certify you agree with the [Developer Certificate of Origin](https://developercertificate.org/).
 You indicate your agreement by signing your git commits like this: